 All eight countries covered by the study have set up open data policies and programmes.
-In some contexts, such as Spain and the Netherlands, a lot of progress has been made.
-In others, such as the Philippines and India, progress on open data has been uneven, especially in terms of harmonisation of open data policies with freedom of information legislation, overcoming internal resistance within bureaucratic systems to the opening up of government data sets, and investing in the creation of public demand.
+In some contexts, such as the Netherlands and Spain, a lot of progress has been made.
+In others, such as India and the Philippines, progress on open data has been uneven, especially in terms of harmonisation of open data policies with freedom of information legislation. overcoming internal resistance within bureaucratic systems to the opening up of government data sets, and investing in the creation of public demand.
 The launch of open data portals can be traced to the trans-national OGP.
 Currently, all countries in this study except India are members of the OGP; India had initially launched its Open Data portal when it was part of this partnership (although it subsequently withdrew membership).

 Progress on data protection legislation is uneven.
-Spain and the Netherlands have robust and comprehensive data protection legislation, in compliance with EU directives.
-The Dutch Government has been able to respond in a timely manner to data breaches such as the hacking of the DigiD online identity verification and identity authentication mechanism, maintained by a third-party platform (see section 4).
-Also, it has undertaken a forward-looking mapping of new risks and challenges for personal security and privacy emerging in the Big Data environment (Dumitrica 2017a).
-Uruguay's data protection law has been recognised by the European Commission as providing adequate safeguards 25.
-The Philippines enacted a data privacy law in 2012, but its implementation, particularly the creation of a National Privacy Commission and the issuance of implementing rules and regulations, was significantly delayed for almost four years.
+The Netherlands and Spain have robust and comprehensive data protection legislation in compliance with EU directives.
+The Government of the Netherlands has been able to respond in a timely manner to data breaches such as the hacking of the DigiD online identity verification and identity authentication mechanism, maintained by a thirdparty platform (see section 4).
+Also, it has undertaken forward-looking mapping of new risks and challenges for personal security and privacy emerging in the Big Data environment (Dumitrica 2017a).
+Uruguay's data protection law has been recognised by the European Commission as providing adequate safeguards25.
+The Philippines enacted a data privacy law in 2012, but its implementation, particularly the creation of a National Privacy Commission and the issuance of implementing rules and regulations, was delayed for almost four years.

 South Africa has developed data protection legislation modelled after the European Data Protection Directive - the Protection of Personal Information Act - but the President is yet to announce its commencement date (Michalsons n.d.).
-Similarly, in Brazil, a data protection legislation is under consideration in Congress.
+Similarly, in Brazil, data protection legislation is under consideration in Congress.
 But in the interim, some guidelines regarding the collection, storage, use, treatment and disclosure of personal data in online transactions are provided in the Marco Civil, the digital rights legislation adopted by the country in 2014 in its regulatory decree (InternetLab 2015, 2016).
 Colombia and India offer very little protection for citizen data.
 In Colombia, a culture of impunity persists, with government agencies blatantly violating the constitutionally guaranteed right to privacy.
 Both unauthorised spying on the political opposition and abuse of government data to target and threaten citizens are found to be prevalent (Berrío-Zapata and Berrío-Gil 2017a).

 India has no legislation in this area.
-This is a major lacuna in the current context, where the Government is building digital infrastructure for facilitating "presenceless, paperless and cashless" service delivery.
-This digital infrastructure comprises a set of open application programming interfaces (open APIs) that can support the provision of a 'digital locker' for citizens to store their documents, an identity authentication mechanism, and a digitally authenticated payment solution that enables fund transfers without entering bank account / other details.
-The authentication mechanism underpinning this digital infrastructure is being created through Aadhaar, 26 the Government's unique ID scheme, which aims to provide all citizens with a unique identification number linked to their demographic and biometric data.
+This is a major lacuna in the current context, where the government is building digital infrastructure for facilitating 'presenceless, paperless and cashless' service delivery.
+This digital infrastructure comprises a set of open application programming interfaces (open APIs) that can support the provision of a 'digital locker' where citizens can store their documents, an identity authentication mechanism, and a digitally authenticated payment solution that enables fund transfers without entering bank account / other details.
+The authentication mechanism underpinning this digital infrastructure is being created through Aadhaar, 26 the government's unique identity scheme, which aims to provide all citizens with a unique identification number linked to their demographic and biometric data.
 In the absence of data protection laws, the creation of such a unique identifier poses a grave risk to individual privacy.
-Citizen records, currently scattered across databases and platforms of different agencies, can be easily compiled for tracking an individual's entire transaction history without time or purpose limitations, or informed consent (Ramanathan 2017)27.
+Citizen records, currently scattered across databases and platforms of different agencies, can be easily compiled for tracking an individual's entire transaction history without time or purpose limitations, or informed consent (Ramanathan 2017).27